-As suppliers and consumers of oak timber, it is our responsibility to be aware of the environmental implications of timber production and actively ensure our own practices contribute to sustainability.
+As suppliers and consumers of Oak timber, it is our responsibility to be aware of the environmental implications of timber production.
+Therefore, we actively ensure our own practices contribute to sustainability in Oak Forestry.

-There was a time when forests and woodlands dominated landscapes all over the world, and the legacy of towering taigas, teaming tropical biomes and sprawling temperate forests (although they far predate any human ancestor) has always been closely intertwined with the history of civilization.
+There was a time when forests and woodlands dominated landscapes all over the world, and the legacy of towering taigas, teaming tropical biomes and sprawling temperate forests have always been closely intertwined with the history of civilisation.

 Timber production is part of a multi-billion pound industry that has a vast influence on the lives of people and animals all over the globe.
-Understanding the impact that logging and timber production have on natural assets is imperative but having complete transparency about the origins of timber can be challenging.
+Understanding the impact that logging and timber production has on natural assets is crucial.
+However, having complete transparency about the origins of timber can be challenging.

 In a world without trees, life will fail and this begs the following question: how do we all support our forests and still benefit from the raw materials they offer?

-We can all make a difference in our lives to save the forests.
-The way we consume, travel, shop and eat all influence the world around us but a big way to help fight back against the permanent destruction and deforestation of natural habitats is by choosing recycled or responsibly-produced wood products.
+The way we consume, travel, shop and eat all influence the world around us.
+But a big way to help fight back against the permanent destruction and deforestation of natural habitats is by choosing recycled or responsibly-produced wood products.

 European Oak is a remarkably strong and durable wood that grows throughout France, Germany, Croatia, Poland and many more countries and is one of the most dominant species on the planet.

-By the nature of, well, nature, oak is a natural resource and renewable, and if sustainably sourced, using timber can have a big positive environmental impact.
+Oak is a natural resource and renewable.
+As a result, if sustainably sourced, using timber can have a massively positive environmental impact.
 It’s how the timber harvest is managed and the replenishment handled that defines the future.